springfall2008/batpred/README.md

   - debug_enable - option to print lots of debug messages

 - You will find new entities are created in HA:
+  - predbat.status - Gives the current status and logs any adjustments made to your inverter
   - predbat.battery_hours_left - The number of hours left until your home battery is predicated to run out (stops at the maximum prediction time)
   - predbat_charge_limit - The current charge limit used for the scenario in %
   - predbat_charge_limit_kw - The current charge limit used for the scenario in kwH